peco/peco/README.md

 Specifies the exit status to use when the user cancels the query execution.
 For historical and back-compatibility reasons, the default is `success`, meaning if the user cancels the query, the exit status is 0.
 When you choose `error`, peco will exit with a non-zero value.

+### --selection-prefix `string`

+When specified, peco uses the specified prefix instead of changing line color to indicate currently selected line(s). default is to use colors.
+This option is experimental

+### --exec `string`

+When specified, peco executes the specified external command (via shell), with peco's currently selected line(s) as its input from STDIN.

+Upon exiting from the external command, the control goes back to peco where you can keep browsing your search buffer, and to possibly execute your external command repeatedly afterwards.

+To exit out of peco when running in this mode, you must execute the Cancel command, usually the escape key.

 # Configuration File

 peco by default consults a few locations for the config files.